Understanding your energy plan changes

 • How can I make the most of the electricity I generate?

-To maximize your solar savings, it's best to use as much of your own generated electricity as possible.
+To maximise your solar savings, it’s best to use as much of your own generated electricity as possible.

 Here’s how you can make the most of your solar energy: